 How Long Does it Take to Become A Commercial Pilot?

-The time it takes to become a commercial pilot can vary depending on several factors.
-Prior flight experience, level of preparation, weather conditions, and student availability can all affect how long it will take you to get your commercial pilot license.
+This can vary depending on several factors.
+Prior flight experience, level of preparation, weather conditions, and student availability can all affect how long it will take you to get your license.